FlailingFog/KK-Blender-Porter-Pack/README.md

 ### Text instructions (without shading instructions)
 The usage instructions are different based on what plugin you're using to export the model from Koikatsu.
+A copy of both plugins can be found in the "plugins" folder above.
 #### If you're using the PMX plugin...
 1a.
 Export the model with the pmx exporter
 1b.
 Export the textures with grey's mesh exporter